LeventInsider/Levent-Automation-HW/README.md

 - Test results are stored in MySQL database
 - Screenshots of failed tests are saved in the `screenshots/` directory
 - HTML reports are generated when using the `--html` option
+- Test results are visualized in Grafana dashboard

 ## Database Configuration